DanBesu/BroGalacticConnect4/README.md

 # BroGalacticConnect4
-Python-based version of the Connect Four Game
+Python-based version of the Connect4 Game
 - University awarded project

 ## Used Conceps: